simplyplaha/assignment1/README.md

 How the program works

 The program shows the database in a table format.
 The user can click the edit button on any of the entries to edit the database.
-The user can then either query the database by entering the automobile id then clicking the query button.
-Once the query button is clicked, the results are stored in the textbox fields and can be easily edited and updated.
-The user can also add new entries by leaving the automobile id field blank and entering the other fields and pressing save.
+The user can then query the database by entering the automobile id then clicking the query button.
+Once the query button is clicked, the results are shown in the textbox fields and can be easily edited and updated by clicking the save button.
+The user can also add new entries by leaving the automobile id field blank and entering the other required fields and clicking save.